How I Got My Agent!

 I told Sabrina I'd wait until 5pm on the 20th, but I was so full of excitement to make our partnership official that I emailed her early and accepted!
 Sending that email and getting Sabrina's response was such a wonderful, surreal moment for me that I will remember forever.
 My ticket had been called in the waiting room of writers and Sabrina was the one to choose it.

 So here it is, I'm filled with so much gratefulness and joy to say my books and I are now represented by Sabrina Taitz at William Morris Endeavour!!
-I wrote in a 2019 blog post about wanting to achieve my goal of getting an agent this year and I've just come under the wire to completing it!
-I'm thrilled to be working with such a driven, enthusiastic agent and cannot wait to see where 2020 and the rest of the new decade take me.
-It took ten years -- from 13 year old Elora dreaming big dreams -- to 23 year old Elora who's still continuing dreaming those big dreams, but this time with the knowledge that with a a heavy dose of perseverance, support, creativity and a dash of luck, anything is possible.
+I wrote in a 2019 blog post about wanting to achieve my goal of getting an agent this year and I actually achieved it before the end of the year!
+I'm thrilled to be working with such a driven, enthusiastic agent and cannot wait to see where 2020 and the rest of the new decade takes me.
+It took ten years -- from 13 year old Elora dreaming big dreams -- to 23 year old Elora who still continues dreaming those big dreams, but this time with the knowledge that with a a heavy dose of perseverance, support, creativity and a dash of luck, anything is possible.

 Cheers to this journey!

 Now here are my stats!
 I loved reading other's stats on their querying journey, but honestly, they only give a smidge of the history behind them.
-(This is also me trying to get those who scrolled down to only read the stats to read my whole post, this took me a long time to write - and live - dammit!)
+(This is me trying to get those who just scrolled down to read the stats to also read my whole post.
+This took me a long time to write - and live!
+Haha.)

 First Query Round for YA High Fantasy (2017) - 20 Queries, 0 Requests, 0 Offers

 Second Query Round for YA Contemporary Fantasy (2019) - 71 Queries, 25 Requests, 0 Offers